Skip to main content

 Deployment

-For clusters unable to pull images from Docker Hub, you need to push the platform images to your private registry.
+For clusters unable to pull images from Docker Hub, you must push the platform images to your private registry.
 Each platform release includes a loft-images.txt file that lists the necessary images.

 warning